mswift42/beebster-clj/README.md

 <code>java -jar target/beebster-clj-0.1.0-SNAPSHOT-standalone.jar</code>

-If you point a webbrowser now to localhost:3000/ you should see beebster search page.
+If you point a web browser now to localhost:3000/ you should see beebster search page.

 You could also create a small shell-script with for example something like this: